 So everything I share in this post is stuff I’ve found along the way that’s personally helped me become healthier and more vibrant.

 Keep in mind that this is stuff that works for me.
 I am not a doctor nor qualified to tell anyone what they should ingest or try or attempt to cure.
 Always do your own research, consult with your healthcare professional, etc. All that good stuff.

 Also important to note- many of these herbs are not safe or recommended for breastfeeding or pregnant parents.
 Something to keep in mind!
+Always do your research.